Mexico City, Part I

 We met her coworker, Martín, and his girlfriend Gioconda.
 Martín was about 35, with a way about him that I would describe as “scholarly edge.”
 He wore black designer jeans, black boots, and a black suit jacket.
 Gioconda had shoulder-length hair with bright purple and blue streaks.

 I thanked them for giving me a lift, even though the tops of my ears were burning from uncertainty.
-I took note of the license plate, and casually pulled up GPS on my phone to make sure we were actually driving in the right direction.
-I had no idea what I would actually do in the event of an attempted kidnapping.
+Meanwhile, I took note of the license plate, and casually pulled up GPS on my phone to make sure we were actually driving in the right direction.
+What would I actually do in the event of an attempted kidnapping?
 Bail out of a moving car?
 I’d cross that bridge if and when I got to it.

 As they were dropping me off, the three of them invited me to lunch.
 Having become more comfortable talking to them, I accepted, and I’m very glad that I did.

 Prior to my arrival, I was aware that Mexico City was big.
 But it wasn’t until I was in a car driving through it that I realized how big.
 With a city population approaching nine million, and about 21 million in the metropolitan area, it edges out New York City as the largest urban area in North America.